Sleep Disorders Center

-At Bluffton Regional Medical Center's Sleep Disorder Center, a team of medical professionals will evaluate your symptoms and find ways to help you get a better, safer night's rest.
+At Bluffton Regional Medical Center's Sleep Disorders Center, a team of medical professionals will evaluate your symptoms and find ways to help you get a better, safer night's rest.

 Download our brochure (PDF) for even more helpful information.

 If you suffer from any of these symptoms, you may have a sleep disorder.
-Talk with your doctor and ask if you need a referral to our Sleep Disorder Center.
+Talk with your doctor and ask if you need a referral to our Sleep Disorders Center.

 - Awakening after a few hours and can't fall back to sleep

 - Confusion or brief memory loss upon awakening

 - Excessive daytime sleepiness

 - Excessive sweating while sleeping

 - Falling asleep at inappropriate times

 - High blood pressure